malakaref7/Evaluating-the-Resilience-of-U-Net-Deep-Learning-Architecture-to-Adverserial-Perturbations/README.md

-markdown# Evaluating the Resilience of U-Net Deep Learning Architecture to Adversarial Perturbations
+## Evaluating the Resilience of U-Net Deep Learning Architecture to Adversarial Perturbations

 This repository contains resources for evaluating the resilience of the U-Net deep learning architecture against adversarial perturbations.
 The project aims to understand how well the U-Net model can withstand adversarial attacks and proposes methods to enhance its resilience.